-In addition, as stated in "(3) Amount Expected to be Delivered to the Shareholders as a Result of the Handling of Fractions and Matters Concerning the Appropriateness of Such Amount" under "3.
-Matters Concerning the Appropriateness of the Provisions on the Matters Listed in Article 180, Paragraph 2, Items 1 and 3 of the Companies Act (Matters Concerning the Appropriateness of the Provisions on the Ratio of Consolidation)" below, the board of directors of the Company determined that the Tender Offer Price and other terms and conditions of the Tender Offer are reasonable for the Company's shareholders, and that the Tender Offer provides the Company's shareholders with a reasonable opportunity to sell their shares.
+In addition, as stated in "(ii) Method of Handling of Fractions less than One Share, and Amount Expected to be Delivered to the Shareholders as a Result of the Handling of Fractions and Matters Concerning the Appropriateness of Such Amount" in "(1) Grounds of and Reasons for the Amount Expected to be Delivered to the Shareholders as a Result of the Handling of Fractions" under "3.
+Grounds for the Amount Expected to be Delivered to the Shareholders as a Result of the Handling of Fractions of less than One Share upon the Share Consolidation, and Other Relevant Matters" below, the board of directors of the Company determined that the Tender Offer Price and other terms and conditions of the Tender Offer are reasonable for the Company's shareholders, and that the Tender Offer provides the Company's shareholders with a reasonable opportunity to sell their shares.

 Based on the above, the Company has determined that the Transactions will contribute to enhancing the corporate value of the Company and that the terms and conditions of the Transactions, including the Tender Offer Price, are reasonable.
-Therefore, at the board of directors meeting of the Company held on March 14,
+Therefore, at the board of directors meeting of the Company held on March 14, 2025, the Company resolved to express an opinion in support of the Tender Offer and recommend that the shareholders of the Company tender their shares in the Tender Offer.

-2025, the Company resolved to express an opinion in support of the Tender Offer and recommend that the shareholders of the Company tender their shares in the Tender Offer.
+Because the Tender Offer was subsequently successfully completed, in response to a request from the Tender Offeror, the Company resolved at its board of directors meeting held on June 13, 2025 to submit a proposal at the Extraordinary Shareholders' Meeting to carry out the share consolidation (the "Share Consolidation") for the Company Shares by which 3,904,307 shares of the Company Shares will be consolidated to one share aimed at making the Tender Offeror and the Shareholders Agreeing Not to Tender Shares the only shareholders of the Company in accordance with the policies announced in the Opinion Press Release, subject to the approval of the shareholders the Extraordinary Shareholders' Meeting.

-Because the Tender Offer was subsequently successfully completed, in response to a request from the Tender Offeror, the Company resolved at its board of directors meeting held on June 13, 2025 to submit a proposal at an extraordinary shareholders' meeting of the Company to be held on July 23, 2025 (the "Extraordinary Shareholders' Meeting") to carry out the Share Consolidation by which 3,904,307 shares of the Company Shares will be consolidated to one share aimed at making the Tender Offeror and the Shareholders Agreeing Not to Tender Shares the only shareholders of the Company in accordance with the policies announced in the Opinion Press Release, subject to the approval of the shareholders the Extraordinary Shareholders' Meeting.
-In addition, in response to the fact that as a result of the Tender Offer, certain shareholders of the Company other than the Tender Offeror and the Shareholders Agreeing Not to Tender Shares have come to hold the number of Company Shares equal to or greater than the smallest number of the Company Shares held by a Shareholder Agreeing Not to Tender, the Shareholders Agreeing Not to Tender Shares will, in order to actualize the series of procedures to take the Company Shares private aimed at making the Tender Offeror and the Shareholders Agreeing Not to Tender Shares the only shareholders of the Company (the "Squeeze-Out Procedures"), execute a share lending agreement with respect to the Company Shares between themselves, in which (i) Mr. Yasuichi Kaneda, Kaneda Kosan, and BK Finance will become the lenders, and each of these lenders will lend all of the Company Shares they respectively own to Mr. Hiroshi Kaneda, and (ii) after the Share Consolidation becomes effective, Mr. Hiroshi Kaneda, as the borrower of the aforementioned Company Shares, will terminate these loan agreements and return all of the respective Company Shares he borrowed from Mr. Yasuichi Kaneda, Kaneda Kosan, and BK Finance to each of them (such transactions, the "Share Lending Transactions").
+In addition, in response to the fact that as a result of the Tender Offer, certain shareholders of the Company other than the Tender Offeror and the Shareholders Agreeing Not to Tender Shares have come to hold the number of Company Shares equal to or greater than the smallest number of the Company Shares held by a Shareholder Agreeing Not to Tender Shares, the Shareholders Agreeing Not to Tender Shares will, in order to actualize the series of procedures to take the Company Shares private aimed at making the Tender Offeror and the Shareholders Agreeing Not to Tender Shares the only shareholders of the Company (the "Squeeze-Out Procedures"), execute a share lending agreement with respect to the Company Shares between themselves, in which (i) Mr. Yasuichi Kaneda, Kaneda Kosan, and BK Finance will become the lenders, and each of these lenders will lend all of the Company Shares they respectively own to Mr. Hiroshi Kaneda, and (ii) after the Share Consolidation becomes effective, Mr. Hiroshi Kaneda, as the borrower of the aforementioned Company Shares, will terminate these loan agreements and return all of the respective Company Shares he borrowed from Mr. Yasuichi Kaneda, Kaneda Kosan, and BK Finance to each of them (such transactions, the "Share Lending Transactions").
 Through the Share Lending Transactions, each of the Shareholders Agreeing Not to Tender Shares will realize the continued ownership of their respective Company Shares even after the Squeeze-Out Procedures have been implemented.